vineel369/DeepLearning-with-PyTorch/README.md

 ## Deep Learning tutorials with PyTorch
 Hi all !!.
-This repository is a part of [ZerotoGANs](https://jovian.ml/forum/c/pytorch-zero-to-gans/18) course assignments, provided by Jovian ML & FreeCodeCamp.
+This repository showcasing the deep learning examples of using Pytorch